 ATTN: Humane Officers Compliance (H127)

 During each three-year period following appointment, a humane officer is required complete 40 hours of continuing education related to the powers and duties of a humane officer.
-The training may be provided by Cal Animals (State Humane Association of California, an accredited postsecondary institution, or a law enforcement agency.
+The training may be provided by Cal Animals ( an accredited post-secondary institution, or a law enforcement agency.
 Many humane officers receive this training by attending our Animal Care Conference or the Animal Law Enforcement Training Academy at Marin Humane and San Diego Humane Society.
 Check our Trainings page for current offerings.